 An intermediate approach between continuous and discrete time models consists of considering event-driven models.
 The evolution of an event-driven model is described in terms of steps, where steps are associated to the occurrence of events, i.e., to a place becoming empty in the case of continuous PNs.
 Each step contains the time instant at which the event occurred as well as the system state at that instant.
 This way, in contrast to usual discrete-time models, the time elapsed between events is not necessarily constant.
-Event-driven models (for instance, see De Schutter and van den Boom 2001 for models based on max-plus algebra) offer two interesting advantages: (1) Event-discretization does not imply loss of accuracy: The marking evolution of a continuous PN under FSS is linear between events, and so it can be determined from the marking of the net at the event instants; and (2) The number of steps is minimized: A step happens only when it is really required (an event happens).
-The task of solving optimal control problems by using event-driven models of continuous nets is greatly eased if the net system is transformed to a Mixed Logical Dynamical (MLD) system (Bemporad and Morari 1999).
-The basic steps to transform a continuous PN into a MLD system are the following (Júlvez et al. 2004):
+Event-driven models (for instance, see [144] for models based on max-plus algebra) offer two interesting advantages: 1) Event-discretization does not imply loss of accuracy: The marking evolution of a continuous PN under FSS is linear between events, and so it can be determined from the marking of the net at the event instants; 2) The number of steps is minimized: A step happens only when it is really required (an event happens).
+The task of solving optimal control problems by using event-driven models of continuous nets is greatly eased if the net system is transformed to a Mixed Logical Dynamical (MLD) system [15].
+The basic steps to transform a continuous PN into a MLD system are the following [96]: